 One benefit of having curly hair is that you have a naturally built-in hairstyle.
 With a few tweaks and a little love, a beautiful style can be achieved without having to pull out a whole tool kit.
 Braiding or twisting the hair when it's wet can allow it to set into a wavy look, while pin curls, sock curls, or Bantu knots can also create magic the following morning.

 There are a number of ways curly hair can be dried: Air drying, diffusing, plopping—but don't just grab a towel from the linen closet.
 Wiley recommends investing in a microfiber towel, which will cut your drying time down, absorbs excess water, and is softer on the hair.
 A traditional terry towel's abrasiveness is far too rough, which is basically just asking your hair to frizz and dry out.

 Stay Away from the Big 3

-Say goodbye to sulfates, silicones and parabens, as those are are a big no go for the curly-haired.
+Say goodbye to sulfates, silicones, and parabens, as those are are a big no-go for the curly-haired.
 These three types of ingredients do more harm than good for your hair in the long run, despite how nice it might feel on instant use.
-Silicones create that lovely shiny, conditioned hair feel, but also blocks moisture from coming into the hair and can make it feel weighed down, lifeless, and an all around bummer.
-Sulfates create that sudsy foam that makes us all feel like we're in a haircare commercial, but also can remove some of your hair's good oils, making it feel stripped.
+Silicones create that lovely shiny, conditioned hair feel, but also block moisture from coming into the hair and can make it feel weighed down, lifeless, and an all-around bummer.
+Sulfates create that sudsy foam that makes us all feel like we're in a hair commercial but also can remove some of your hair's good oils, making it feel stripped.
 As for parabens, which usually show up in ingredient lists with the prefixes methyl, propyl, butyl, or ethyl, they are a type of preservative intended to increase the product's shelf life—and conversations are being had about the impact parabens can have on your health.